 361.2.1 Protests according to the art.
-310 - 344.4 at the location designated on the official notice board or at a place announced at a team captains' meeting.
+361.1.1 - 361.1.5 at the location or the email address designated in the official program or on the official notice board or at the team captains' meeting.
 361.2.2 Protests concerning clerical errors or violations of the FIS rules after the competition must be sent by registered mail through the competitor's National Ski Association to the FIS Office within one month of the competition.

-361.3 Deadlines for Submission

-- 361.3.1 Against the admittance of competitors - before the draw - 361.3.2 Against the course or its condition - not later than 15 minutes after the end of official training - 361.3.3 Against another competitor or competitor's equipment or against an official because of irregular behavior during the competition

-- within 15 minutes after the posting of the unofficial result list. - 361.3.4 Against the timekeepingwithin 15 minutes after the posting of the unofficial result list. - 361.3.5 Against Jury decisions that are not sanctionswithin 15 minutes after the posting of the unofficial result list. - 361.3.6 Against clerical errors or violations of the FIS Rules after the competition - within one month of the competition.

-361.4 Form of Protests

-- 361.4.1 Protests are to be submitted in writing. - 361.4.2 Protests must be substantiated in detail.
-Proof must be submitted and any evidence must be included. - 361.4.3 CHF 100.- or the equivalent in another valid currency must be deposited with the submittal of the protest.
+361.2.3 Protests against Jury decisions that cannot be appealed (art.
+224.11) will not be accepted.
+361.3 Deadlines for Submission 361.3.1 Against the admittance of competitors - before the draw 361.3.2 Against the course or its condition - not later than 15 minutes after the end of official training 361.3.3 Against another competitor or competitor's equipment or against an official because of irregular behavior during the competition - within 15 minutes after the posting of the unofficial result list.
+361.3.4 Against the timekeeping within 15 minutes after the posting of the unofficial result list.
+361.3.5 Against Jury decisions that are not sanctions within 15 minutes after the posting of the unofficial result list or the official communication.
+Against clerical errors or violations of the FIS Rules after the competition 361.3.6 within one month of the competition.
+Form of Protests 361.4 361.4.1 Protests are to be submitted in writing and in English language.
+361.4.2 Protests must be substantiated in detail.
+Proof must be submitted and any evidence must be included.
+361.4.3 CHF 100.- or the equivalent in another valid currency must be deposited with the submittal of the protest.
 This deposit will be returned if the protest is upheld.
-Otherwise it goes to the account of the FIS. - 361.4.4 A protest may be withdrawn by the protesting party before the publication of a decision by the Jury.
-In this case, the money deposit must be returned. - 361.4.5 Protests not submitted on time or submitted without the protest fee are not to be considered.
+Otherwise it goes to the account of the FIS.
+361.4.4 A protest may be withdrawn by the protesting party before the publication of a decision by the Jury.
+In this case, the money deposit must be returned.
+361.4.5 Protests not submitted on time or submitted without the protest fee are not to be considered.